YuB-W/yubx_protect/README.md

 detect.m4a: Sound for general detections. welcome.m4a: Welcome message sound upon application startup.
 These files can be customized by replacing them with your own audio files in the project directory.

+## Making the Project Public

+To make the YuB Protect project public, follow these steps:

+1. **Set Repository Visibility:**
+   - Go to your repository on GitHub.
+   - Click on the "Settings" tab.
+   - Scroll down to the "Danger Zone" section.
+   - Click on "Change repository visibility".
+   - Select "Public" and confirm your choice.

+2. **Ensure All Necessary Files are Included:**
+   - Verify that all essential files are present in the repository.
+   - Ensure that no sensitive information, such as API keys or passwords, is included in the codebase.

+3. **Review Documentation:**
+   - Update the README.md and other documentation to ensure they are suitable for public viewing.
+   - Remove any internal notes or placeholders that are not intended for public users.

+4. **Check External Dependencies:**
+   - Ensure that all external resources and dependencies are publicly accessible.
+   - Update any links or references to private assets.

+By following these steps, you can safely make your YuB Protect project available to the public.

 ## Name
 [Yub-X]